 The Knight Cancer Institute supports a number of key initiatives designed to foster discovery, application, and translation of scientific knowledge to benefit its patients and community.
 Some of these initiatives include:

 - Offering multidisciplinary clinics for patients with breast, colorectal, liver, pancreatic, prostate, sarcoma, or thyroid cancer.
 All specialists collaborate to meet with the patient on the same day and ensure the patient receives the most appropriate, individualized treatment.

 - Offering, through the SMMART clinical trial, the most comprehensive suite of tumor analytics that includes sequencing, pathway, and protein analysis; tumor immune profiling; and evaluation of cells that surround and support the growth of the tumor.

 - Addressing cancer in underserved communities:

 - Since 2014, the institute has invested more than $3 million in the Community Partnership Program to fund more than 120 community-identified cancer projects in all 36 Oregon counties.

 - The Ted R. Lilley Continuing Umbrella of Research Education (CURE) internships provide hands-on research experiences to Portland-area high school students who excel academically and come from socially or economically disadvantaged backgrounds.

 - The Knight Scholars Program offers the opportunity for youth whose communities are underrepresented in cancer research¾including those of minority races and ethnicities and those from rural areas¾to work in the fields of cancer research, treatment, and prevention.

-*This profile was provided by the Knight Cancer Institute.
+*This profile provided by OHSU Knight Cancer Institute.